 During his years in Atlanta and New York, Woodruff continued with his work, completing three mural series: The Negro in California History (1949), a collaboration with Charles Alston, on display at the Golden State Mutual Life Insurance Company in California; The Amistad Mutiny (1939), displayed at Talladega College; and his most important work, The Art of the Negro (1951), displayed at Clark Atlanta University Art Galleries, which traces the history of African art and its impact on modern art.

-Hale Woodruff died in New York City on September 6, 1980.
+Hale Woodruff, a member of Sigma Pi Phi fraternity, died in New York City on September 6, 1980 at the age of 80.